Ephesians Chapter Two

 Ephesians 2:14

-For he himself is our peace, who has made the two one and has destroyed the barrier, the dividing wall of hostility,
+For he himself is our shalom - he has made us both one and has broken down the m'chitzah which divided us

 Under the law it was impossible to reconcile Jews and Gentiles but through Jesus it was accomplished.
 He destroyed the barrier and has made us all a part of His family.
 There is constantly one peace plan or another being offered today between Israel and the Palestinians but, as we see here, the only way to have peace is through Jesus Christ.